gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

    # Activate virtual environment (Windows)
    venv\Scripts\activate

    # Install dependencies
    pip install -r requirements.txt

 3. **Dependency Management**
+   - Use `requirements.txt` to manage project dependencies
+   - Create a `pyproject.toml` file to manage dependencies with poetry
+   - Create batch script to automate the process of creating and activating virtual environment, installing dependencies, and running scripts.
+   - Batch script should include a selection menu for running scripts, selecting virtual environment, and installing dependencies, update requirements.txt and pyproject.toml when necessary.
-   - Use `requirements.txt` to manage project dependencies -Use poetry and uv as an alternative to pip for dependency management
+   - Use poetry and uv as an alternative to pip for dependency management
    - Store exact dependencies in requirements.txt with pinned versions
-   - Create requirements-dev.txt for development dependencies
+   - Update requirements.txt when adding new dependencies
-   - Document dependency installation process
-   - Update requirements.txt when adding new dependencies -When new package is added to requirements.txt, also update pyproject.toml for poetry and uv
+   - When new package is added to requirements.txt, also update pyproject.toml for poetry and uv
    - Dependencies version should be consistent across requirements.txt and pyproject.toml
    - Use conda to create virtual environment if dependencies require a higher python version than the default Python version
    - Check the required python version before installing dependencies